melissamonk-NOAA/Vermilion_2021/doc/north.md

 \begin{table}

-\caption{(\#tab:tab-model-select-mrfss)Model selection for the MRFSS dockside survey index for vermilion in the northern model .}
+\caption{(\#tab:tab-model-select-mrfss)Model selection for the MRFSS dockside survey index for vermilion in the northern model.}
 \centering
 \begin{tabular}[t]{lrr}
 \toprule